robocorp/rpaframework/docs/source/libraries/dialogs/index.rst

        and returns response which will be returned by the keyword
     5. at the end the browser is closed and HTTP server is stopped

+``Request Response`` can be invoked in two ways:

+    1. Without any parameters.
+This means that form shown is the one created by other library keywords.
+If no form elements have been added with keywords then the form will contain just one submit button.
+Form building must be started with keyword ``Create Form``.
+    2. Giving filepath to JSON (parameter **formspec**) which specifies the elements that form should include.

+Keyword has optional parameters to specify form window **width** and **height**, default size is 600px width and 1000px height.

 Supported element types
 =======================